leangjia/blender_docs/manual/physics/rigid_body/tips.rst

 as the physics engine tries to bring into alignment two objects which are often dramatically out of alignment.
 It is very common for the affected objects to build up enough kinetic energy to bounce themselves out of camera.

-Rigid body dynamics can be baking to normal keyframes with *Bake To Keyframes* button in the *Physics* tab of the *Toolbar*.
+Rigid body dynamics can be baked to normal keyframes with *Bake To Keyframes* in the :menuselection:`Object --> Rigid Body` menu.

 Simulation Stability